Recover Faster and Stop Side Stitches

 Common symptoms

-- Heavy panting that doesn't seem to bring relief
+- Heavy panting that doesn't settle after a hard effort

 - Heart rate staying elevated long after stopping